gsa-oes/office-of-evaluation-sciences/_collaborations/2203-3-gov-wide-pulse-survey.md

 tags:
   - collaborations
 image: /assets/img/project-images/othercollabs/2203-3-image.webp
-year: 2022
+year: 2023
 domain: Government Operations
 agency:
   - General Services Administration
   - Office of Management and Budget
   - Office of Personnel Management
-summary: Pilot initiative informs government on how to best support the federal workforce.
+summary: Pilot initiative informs government on how to best support the federal workforce
 featured:
 ---
 ## What is the Employee Voice Initiative?